-SoftBank extends $5 billion debt financing offer to WeWork: sources
+SoftBank offers to lend WeWork $5 billion, buy out insiders: sources

 WeWork, SoftBank and JPMorgan declined to comment.

+WeWork has lined up Mizuho Financial Group Inc (8411.T) as part of its syndication of the $5 billion debt package, one of the sources said.
+The package comprises letters of credit for more than $1 billion, as well as senior secured and subordinated bonds, the source added.

+SoftBank and its $100 billion Vision Fund already own about a third of WeWork through previous investments totaling $10.6 billion.

-Reporting by Greg Roumeliotis, Joshua Franklin and Mike Spector in New York; Editing by Lisa Shumaker
+Reporting by Greg Roumeliotis, Mike Spector and Joshua Franklin in New York and Anirban Sen in Bengaluru; Editing by Lisa Shumaker